 - The Real and Human Challenger

 This challenger type focuses on the personalities behind the brand.
 By featuring people instead of products, these brands become compelling and relatable.
 Samuel Adams is one example of a brand that has done this successfully.
 And, in the case of challengers like Aflac and Geico, the face behind the brand isn’t even human.

 A game changer offers a totally new and unique customer experience, successfully redefining what was thought of as the category.
 Hulu.com has changed the way people watch TV.
 It’s no longer necessary to block out the same time every week to watch a network program when you can watch it whenever it is convenient on Hulu.com.
 And SodaStream offers a totally new way to enjoy a canned soda.

 - The Feisty Underdog

 The traditional challenger position pits David vs. Goliath, the mighty market leader.
 Succeeding in this approach requires commitment, boldness, and toughness.
 It’s a method that has been proven to work since Avis declared “We try harder.”

-No matter which of these challenger strategies you choose, in order to be successful, you must maintain that strategy, but also keep changing and evolving tactics in order to continue achieving success.
-As one goal is reached, another must be set, and the activities put into place in order to reach that goal.
+No matter which of these challenger strategies you choose – to be successful – you must maintain that strategy, while also evolving tactics to continue achieving success.
+As one goal is reached, another must be set, and the activities put into place to reach that goal.

 Sometimes, knowing when and where to attack a market leader is just as important as knowing how.
 Even the best run companies cannot do everything right, so challenger brands must be ready to capitalize on any weakness or strategic blunder that market leaders may occasionally make.